syldysnya/JamesWebb/README.md

 ### Information about the telescope
 User will be able to find an information about the James Webb telescope when their mouse will be on a picture

-### Data visualization
-User will be able to see datas about the telescope.
-For example, how much money was spent and compare to other to understand the difference.

 ### About
 User will see a short information about this project and links to a developer pages.

 ## Architecture and Technology
-- D3 for visualization
 - HTML, CSS, and JavaScript
 - DOM manipulation